 In order to matriculate in the College of Law, students will be required to register with the Law School Admissions Council, submit the College of Law’s online application, comply with all character and fitness requirements for admission, and submit an LSAT score.
 The activities should be completed no later than the end of the Autumn Quarter of the participant’s third undergraduate year.
 The LSAT score will only be used for consideration of merit scholarships; it will not be a factor in the admission of the participant to the program.

-The BA/JD Program is available for students pursuing the following majors:
+The BA/JD Program is available for students pursuing the following majors at DePaul University's College of Liberal Arts and Social Sciences (LAS):

 African and Black Diaspora Studies